alex-strobel/NFC-Grades/README.md

 # NFC-Grades

-**Data and Code for manuscript "On the interplay of motivational characteristics and school grades: The role of Need for Cognition"**
+**Data and Code for "On the interplay of motivational characteristics and school grades: The role of Need for Cognition"**

-2022-03-25
+Anja Strobel* (TU Chemnitz), Alexander Strobel** (TU Dresden), Franzis Preckel (University of Trier), and Ricarda Steinmayr (TU Dortmund)

+\* Corresponding author for the above manuscript, to appear in *AERA Open*;
+\** Corresponding author for this repository

+2023-08-10

 This repository contains the data and code for reproducing the analyses described in the above manuscript.